gvwilson/thirdbit/src/fiction/in-heck/index.md

 "But for what it's worth, we are sorry that we have to.
 It is our programming."

-Somewhere in the distance Maddy heard a faint voice calling her name.
+Somewhere in the distance Maddy heard a faint voice call her name.
 She shook her head.
 "I don't understand."